tomern0305/AfekQA---Q-A-Bot/README.md

 - **Preprocessing notebook**: Cleans and normalizes WhatsApp chat logs into a format suitable for ingestion.
 - **Contextual memory**: Maintains short-term conversational context with buffer memory.
 - **Visual workflows**: Included `.png` diagrams for each workflow.

+---

+## 🎯 Use Cases
+- Students get instant answers about academic regulations, courses, and procedures.
+- Academic staff saves time by focusing on more complex student needs.
+- College community benefits from faster and more accessible information.

+---

 - ## ⚙️ Workflows Overview